 My grandfather spent a portion of his young life smuggling morphine for his mother.
 When World War I broke out he was conscripted into the Russian army.
 Poland was betwixt and between sovereignty, the Germans and the Russians back then but at this point the Russians had control.

-A conscription for a jew was a mandatory twenty year term, the most common conclusion was death.
+A conscription at that time for a jew was a mandatory twenty year term, the most common conclusion was death.
 One day my grandfather, who was incredibly tough until his dying day, had the misfortune to endure a severe horse whipping by a Cossack officer.
 He reached for a bayonet and plunged it into the Cossacks chest, killing him instantly.
 A manhunt ensued but he fled across Germany and ended up in Antwerp.
 Without Belgium I might not have ever been alive.

 |Siemens telegraph - Brussels 1897|